 My first visit to a national park was actually on a rare, non-Florida trip to Hawai’i, visiting Haleakalā National Park in Maui, as a teenager.
 Now that I’m older, I’ve thankfully gotten many more of these outdoor treasures “checked” off my list.

-With 62 U.S. national parks in 29 states to choose from, there’s so much to love about national parks vacations.
-My favorite way of planning a national parks trip?
+My favorite way of planning national park trips?
 Asking my friends and family for advice!

 While there are tons of books, online reviews and planning websites “out there,” nothing beats tried-and-true travel tips from people you trust.

 That’s why I asked our very own team of travel experts for their best national park tips for maximizing your time and experience during your outdoor adventure.

 With 21 parks covered, we hope it’s a helpful first step to checking your next national park off your list!